-Your child’s clinical team will stop ordering TPN when she is eating enough calories to maintain her weight and when nausea and vomiting has ended.
+The clinical team will stop ordering TPN when your child is eating enough calories to maintain proper weight and when nausea and vomiting has ended.
 Patients receiving TPN are reviewed often by the MISS team.
-Team members watch for TPN benefits, side effects and clinical changes that may help or hinder your child’s nutrition.
-They will look at how much your child is eating and drinking, her blood work, her urine glucose results, and her weight changes.
+Team members watch for TPN benefits, side effects, and clinical changes that may help or hinder your child’s nutrition.
+They will look at how much your child is eating and drinking, blood work, urine glucose results, and weight changes.

-If you have more questions about TPN, please talk to your child’s doctor, clinical nurse specialist, nurse, pharmacist, or nutritionist.
+If you have more questions about TPN, please talk to your child’s doctor, clinical nurse specialist, nurse, pharmacist, or registered dietitian.